-Select Type Request Generate Download Generate your certificate.
-When your CSR file is created, a public and private key pair is automatically generated.
+Select Type Request Generate Download Certificate Generate your certificate. private key is and can be vi When your CSR file is created, a public and private key pair is automatically generated.
 Your private key is stored on your computer.
 On a Mac, it is stored in the login Keychain by default and can be viewed in the Keychain Access app under the "Keys" category.
 Your requested certificate is the public half of your key pair.
-Upload CSR file.
-Select .certSigningRequest file saved on your Mac.
-Choose File CertificateSigningRequest.certSigningRequest
+Upload CSR f Select .certSig ile. gningRequest file saved on your Mac.
+Choose F ile CertificateSigningRequest.certSigningRequest